Alden-Conger High School: Basketball

-Trap Shooting
+Trap shooting

 Alden-Conger joined the Minnesota State High School Clay Target League in 2012.
 Before that, FFA members had been competing in fall invitationals hosted by other FFA chapters across southern Minnesota.
-It was 3 FFA members—Tommy Geesman, Nick Johannsen and Tyler Koenen that pushed to start the Clay Target League at Alden-Conger.
-They were looking for spring trap shooting competitions.
-The Freeborn Gun Club and the School Board were petitioned, and approval was given.
 The Clay Target League in Alden-Conger is unique in that students from 6-12 grades are allowed to join, as opposed to just the high school students.

 The Alden-Conger team has had 7 students named to the MSHSCTL All-State Team.

 In 2019, the team placed 3rd at the National High School Clay Target Championship in Mason, MI.
-The Alden-Conger team had 10 students that competed, split into team one and team two.
-Team one included Dylan Kohler, Mike Huper, Erik Warmka, Caleb Prange, and Ryan Hanson.
-On the first day, the team ended up 7th out of hundreds of teams around the United States.
-On the second day, the team gave an outstanding performance and pushed their rank up to third place.
-That same year, Caleb Prange was in the top 100 shooter in the state during the MSHSL state shoot.

-In 2020 Ann Huper took 2nd place for the IA-Conference 4 in the spring.

 Supermileage

 The Supermileage program began in 1992.
-Students in grades 7-12 can join, and as of 2020 it is currently helmed by Amy Wallin.
+Students in grades 7-12 can join.

 The Alden-Conger team has taken part in several national competitions.
 They have been to London three times (2016, 2017, 2019), Italy once (2017), Sonoma, CA twice, Detroit, MI three times, and Houston, TX three times.

 In 2016, the Alden-Conger team finished in first place in the Urban Concept Diesel category at the Shell Eco-Marathon in Detroit.
 This earned the team their first trip to London to compete in the first-ever Drivers World Championship.
 Driver Isaac Sorensen made a last-second pass of American rival Mater Dei to earn 3rd place in the world.
 The team has also achieved several first-place finishes in the State Supermileage competition at Brainerd, MN.